bnb-chain/bnb-chain.github.io/docs/wallet/binance.md

 * Follow the instructions above to Install Binance Extension Wallet if not ready
 * Follow the instructions above to create or Recover your account
-* Switch to Binance Chain testnet after unlock your extension wallet and Click at “+” to add your BEP2 token if necessary
+* Switch to BNB Beacon Chain testnet after unlock your extension wallet and Click at “+” to add your BEP2 token if necessary

 <img src="https://lh5.googleusercontent.com/P9NrmUZF4yC0_G_KgSuqCtLq3Q0GLw6ZBfyYwBn6f6HFqTxOcER2wChJJtZvAkF8QsEJz9AxN6Ixi2oqlJEHKsig-KTz3qUIAi8Kt7TfhyPalMMzO7Yh3btfyVLMm9MNCcA1bXYL" alt="img" style= { { zoom:"33%" } } />